 There are numerous egg protein benefits but the main one that does it for me, is the fact eggs have 13 essential vitamins and minerals with around 6g of pure protein.
 That may not be a massive number when you have to meet your protein macros, but this is where an egg protein powder supplement can really help.
 Egg whites have a Biological Value of 100 which means your body uses all of it.
 Egg whites have a medium to fast absorption rate.
 Ideal for post-workout.

-It’s important to note, that some egg powder supplements are made from pure egg whites and some are made from whole eggs which includes the yolk.
+It’s important to note, that some egg powder supplements are made from pure egg whites and some are made from whole eggs which include the yolk.
 When made from the whites alone, there is less fat and cholesterol than when it’s made from whole eggs.
-However don’t be scared of yolks!
+However, don’t be scared of yolks!
 It’s perfectly OK to consume a few egg yolks every day, as they are high in the good cholesterol and help promote healthy levels of testosterone.
-The hormone that is vital for building and maintaining muscle!
+The hormone that is vital for building and maintaining muscle.

 Powdered Egg Protein Cons

 There is mainly one egg protein con.
 The taste of some powdered egg protein supplements leaves a lot to be desired.
 It really should be added to a whey protein shake or another flavoured drink, to help boost the protein content.
 If taste is an issue, one of the supplements we review below is a pre-flavoured option.
 We know some people can’t handle the taste of eggs, that is why in our search to find the best-rated egg protein powder, we put focus into the taste and finding the best brand of egg protein which is most the palatable.

 Powdered Egg Protein Nutritional Comparison – By Brand

 [table id=1 /]